 - Ambulance services

-Can I still use a public hospital and Medicare if I have insurance?
+Can I still use a public hospital and Medicare if I have private health insurance?

-Yes.
-You can be treated for free as a public patient in a public hospital under Medicare even if you have private health insurance.
+Yes, you can be treated for free as a public patient in a public hospital through Medicare even if you have private health insurance.